 A colonoscopy works like this: A patient lies on their side while a gastroenterologist inserts a colonoscope — essentially a camera on the end of a long, flexible tube — into their anus.
 From there, the doctor can use the scope to navigate through the entire large intestine.
 In addition to being an important preventive care measure, colonoscopies are performed on an as-needed basis for patients with abdominal pain and chronic diarrhea, among other intestinal problems.
 While no two colonoscopies will be identical, doctors consistently say performing colonoscopies on female patients is more difficult.

 The reasons for this are thought to be largely anatomical.
-As David Greenwald, a gastroenterologist at Mount Sinai Hospital in New York City, explained, women’s colons tend to be longer than men’s.
+As Dr. David Greenwald, a gastroenterologist at Mount Sinai Hospital in New York City, explained, women’s colons tend to be longer than men’s.
 On average, research suggests, the female colon is 8 cm to 10 cm longer.
 It’s also often squished into a smaller abdominal cavity, meaning a gastroenterologist has to maneuver the scope through more twists and angles.

 Sharp, angular intestines are a pronounced issue in young, thin women, one of the most difficult patient populations to perform the procedure on.
 Older intestines are easier to excavate because the tissue connecting the intestines to the abdominal wall slackens with age.
 And parts of the colon are more angular in women with low BMIs (body mass index).

-The female colon is more likely to dip into the pelvis, says Laura Raffals, a doctor who directs the Gastroenterology and Hepatology Fellowship at the Mayo Clinic in Rochester, Minnesota.
+The female colon is more likely to dip into the pelvis, says Dr. Laura Raffals, who directs the Gastroenterology and Hepatology Fellowship at the Mayo Clinic in Rochester, Minnesota.
 As a result, “looping,” the process of knots (loops) forming in the scope while it traverses sharp angles in the intestine, occurs more frequently in women.